edannenberg/kubler/dock/kubler/images/log-collector/README.md

+## kubler/log-collector

 This image collects logs from all running containers on the host and forwards them to an elasticsearch instance.
 [Fluentd][] is configured dynamically by using [docker-gen][].
-The provided log_collector.sh script in bin/ will start/stop the whole container chain including a kibana frontend.

 All credits go to Jason Wilder for his [blog article][jwilder] and @bprodoehl for the [implementation][bprodoehl].